Is Walking A Good Activity For People With Back Pain?

 Want More Intensity?
 Try Nordic Walking

-Now remember the golden rule when it comes to exercising for chronic lower back pain:
+Now before I go one here you need to remember the golden rule when it comes to exercising for people with chronic lower back pain.

-But if regular walking is a bit boring for you there are more challenging options you can try.
+But if regular walking is a bit boring and too easy for you there are more challenging options you can try.

 And it was found in one study to not only be helpful for people with chronic lower back pain, it also reduced the amount of pain medication they needed to take afterwards.

-And there are nordic walking clubs popping up all over (find your nearest one in the UK by clicking here).
+And you don't need to be in Scandinavia either, as there are Nordic walking clubs popping up all over (you can find your nearest one in the UK by clicking here).

-So it can be another social option too!
+So it can be another social walking option too.

 I hope that after reading through this article you can see that walking can be more than just a pleasant activity.

 Because when it's done regularly and correctly it can be a massive help in reducing your back pain.